 To anyone who has ever watched a sunset or gazed upon a deep blue sky, the idea of variation in the spectrum of sunlight is hardly surprising.
 Perhaps more surprising is the limited extent to which this variation is considered in solar photovoltaic operations.
 When comparing solar photovoltaic (PV) efficiencies, assessing generation of solar power plants, or evaluating performance warranty claims, a single standard spectrum (known as AM1.5, Appendix A) is the reference.
-While use of a single standard spectrum has its advantages, including providing continuity over the years and consistency across academia and industry, the neglect of spectrum variation adds to the uncertainty in solar energy generation3-11.
+While reliance on a single standard spectrum has had its advantages, including providing continuity over the years and consistency in results across academia and industry, the neglect of spectrum variation adds to uncertainty in solar energy generation3-11.
+Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide, variability in the solar resource is perhaps the last remaining (technical) obstacle to more rapid deployment.
+Accounting for spectrum variation will reduce prediction errors and cut one of the few remaining cords restraining the spread of solar energy generation.

 Three parameters determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance).
 Temperature and (broadband) irradiance are routinely measured at solar installations and forecasted to determine grid availability of solar energy.
 Measurements of the third parameter, spectral irradiance, are comparatively sparse, conducted mostly by research groups.
-The power output of solar modules is rated using the single spectrum and residential, commercial, and utility-scale

-PV systems are designed accordingly.
-To determine if an operating solar power plant is meeting its contractual obligations, the "performance ratio" is commonly used.
-This is calculated as the energy generated in a given time period divided by the (broadband) irradiance and the efficiency under the AM1.5 spectrum; spectrum variation is neglected.
+The power output of solar modules is rated using just a single spectrum and residential, commercial, and utility-scale PV systems are designed accordingly.
+For example, to determine if an operating solar power plant is meeting its contractual obligations, the "performance ratio" is commonly used.
+This is calculated as the energy generated in a given time period divided by the (broadband) irradiance and the efficiency under the AM1.5 spectrum: the variation in spectrum is neglected.